flatt-security/shisho/docs/content/index.md

 Shisho has mainly two strengths: **it runs everywhere**, and **it runs extremely fast**.

 > 📝 We already have `sed` or something like that.
 There are already several static analysis engines in the world indeed.
-Now you may wonder why do we need shisho now --- see [this page ("Comparison")](/comparison) page to know that.
+Now you may wonder why do we need Shisho now --- see [this page ("Comparison")](/comparison) page to know that.

 ### 1. Run Extremely Fast

-In additition, **Shisho runs everywhere**!
+In addition, **Shisho runs everywhere**!
 You can use this tool offline so that you don't need to transfer your code anywhere.
 One can use Shisho inside Continuous Integration (CI) systems like GitHub Actions.

 ### 2. Run Everywhere